Honey for Sore Throat

 What Safety Precautions Should You Know?

 While honey is remarkably safe for most people, there are critical safety considerations to keep in mind.
-The most important rule is absolute: never give honey to children under one year of age.
+The most important rule is absolute: never give honey to infants under 12 months of age.
 Honey can contain spores of Clostridium botulinum, a bacterium that causes infant botulism — a rare but potentially life-threatening illness.
 The immature digestive systems of babies cannot prevent these spores from growing and producing toxin.
 After age one, the digestive system is mature enough to handle any spores safely, making honey perfectly safe for older children and adults.
 People with diabetes should be aware that honey, despite its natural origin, is still a sugar and will affect blood glucose levels.
 One tablespoon contains approximately 17 grams of carbohydrates, and its high fructose content means it can impact blood sugar differently than table sugar.
 Monitor your levels accordingly and consult your healthcare provider.
 Honey should never be considered a substitute for antibiotics when a bacterial infection like strep throat is suspected.
 Strep throat requires proper antibiotic treatment to prevent serious complications like rheumatic fever and kidney inflammation.
 If your sore throat is accompanied by a fever above 101°F, white patches on the tonsils, or swollen lymph nodes, see a doctor promptly.
 Any sore throat lasting more than a week warrants medical evaluation, as does severe difficulty swallowing or breathing — these symptoms require immediate medical attention.

 Key Takeaways